-On October 17, 2005 we announced that Mr. Joe McAdams has resigned from the Company's Board of Directors in order to pursue a new venture called Privileged Access, LP.
-The new company is expected to lease sites at certain of ELS' properties for the purpose of creating flexible use products.
-These products include the sale of timeshare or fractional interests in resort homes or cottages and membership and vacation-club products.
+On October 17, 2005, we announced that Mr. Joe McAdams resigned from the Company's Board of Directors in order to pursue a new venture called Privileged Access.
+The new company is expected to lease sites at certain of the Properties for the purpose of creating flexible use products.
+These products may include the sale of timeshare or fractional interests in resort homes or cottages and membership and vacation-club products.
 Leasing our sites to Privileged Access allows us to participate in these products and activities while achieving long-term rental of our sites.
-The Company has yet to determine the impact this new relationship will have on its financial statements.
+On November 15, 2005 the Company entered into an agreement to loan Privileged Access up to \$0.5 million.
+As of March 31, 2006, approximately \$0.3 million has been borrowed by Privileged Access and is classified as a note receivable on our Consolidated Balance Sheets.
+The loan bears interest at prime plus 1.0% per annum and matures on November 15, 2007.
+As of April 17, 2006 this loan has been repaid in full.